Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Results

 We can summarise that RFR offers a more robust and effective solution for data imputation.
 MICE excels with simpler linear relationships, while RFR demonstrated superior performance in handling data imputation for complex and non-linear data structures.
 Therefore, we will prioritise RFR, taking advantage of its ability to capture complex relationships and achieve greater accuracy in our data imputation process.

-We next present the Kernel Density Estimation (KDE) plots obtained from MICE (Figure \ref{fig:kde_plots}) to illustrate the distribution of six key governance indicators including Control of Corruption, Government Effectiveness, Political Stability, Regulatory Quality, Rule of Law, and Voice and Accountability.
+We present the KDE plots obtained from MICE (Figure \ref{fig:kde_plots}) to illustrate the distribution of six key governance indicators, including Control of Corruption, Government Effectiveness, Political Stability, Regulatory Quality, Rule of Law, and Voice and Accountability.
 The imputed data distributions generally align well with the original distributions, indicating that the imputation process has effectively captured the underlying patterns in the data.
 This is further reinforced by the observation that both the imputed and original values exhibit peaks at similar points, indicating consistency in the underlying data distribution.

-Some discrepancies are visible between the original and imputed distributions, suggesting areas where MICE has made adjustments to fill in missing values.
+Some discrepancies are evident between the original and imputed distributions, indicating areas where MICE has made adjustments to impute missing values.
 These differences highlight the overall structure and variability of the data, which is crucial for the reliability of the Institutional Index in subsequent analyses.
-The KDE plots for the other three indices, including the Economic Index, Quality of Life Index, and Ease of Living Index—have been provided in the Appendix.
-These additional plots follow similar trends, reinforcing the consistency and reliability of the imputation process across different indices.